Question Order Effects

 is_inconsistent <- discrepancy > 2

-• Binary ‘Yes - in the past year’: 24.0%
+• Bible engagement at church services (‘Yes - in the past year’): 24.0%

-• Sum of frequency categories: 26.0%
+• Sum of frequency attendance categories (past year): 26.0%

-• Discrepancy: 2.0 percentage points
+• Difference: 2.0 percentage points

 Show the code